jlar0che/Start-Page/README.md

 - I created this Intranet page to centralize all important information for a team, organization or department.
 - The site authenticates the users you define against your local Active Directory.
-- To be extra-safe make sure to use an SSL certificate on the webserver hosting this site in your environment.
+- To be extra-safe make sure to use an SSL certificate on the webserver hosting this site in your environment!

 #### 2. Instructions